Obtains the result of adding multiple values together.

 The add tag can sum all the values in a list, or sum a list of values against a single value, or sum two lists of values (such as two equal-sized vectors) pairwise against each other.

-When the tag is complete, it produces out a value for one or more results of addition.
+When the tag is complete, it generates out a value for one or more results of addition.
 The tag's lifetime then ends.

 Depending on usage, the add tag can be used to perform simple addition (summing two or more values together), distributive addition (adding one value to a set of values), or vector addition (adding two sets of values).